 Additionally, Samsung has a new higher speed “fast wireless charging” system they introduced with the Galaxy S10 5G, which will likely be in all models of the Galaxy Note 10.
 Essentially making it Samsung’s biggest, best, fastest phone with the biggest battery they’ve ever used to date and several quick charging technologies.
 The idea here is owners won’t have to worry about running out of juice during a busy day, and if they do, it’ll recharge quick.

 We’re also hearing rumors about several neat new S-Pen controls, gestures, and wireless tools similar to what we saw with the Note 9.
+And considering the launch event image shows the S-Pen and the camera, we have a feeling software enhancements will be a big part of the launch.
 Last year Samsung turned the S-Pen into a remote control for slideshows, presentations, a camera shutter button and more.
 We’re expecting those ideas to continue into the Note 10 stylus, software, and even “Dex Live” where users can wirelessly turn the phone into a PC-like experience on any monitor or TV.

-Either way, expect tons of information, leaks, news and rumors to surface throughout the entire summer.
-Then, things will really pick up as August nears and the release date grows closer.
-Either way, you only have about two months to wait until you can buy one.
+Either way, expect more information over the coming days and August kicks off.
+Either way, you only have a few more weeks to wait until you can walk into a store and buy one.
 We’ll continuously update this post with the latest info as it becomes available.